 Our alumni network—more than 180,000 strong—is full of accomplished people who change the world every day through their work, advocacy, and philanthropy.
 They include seven Nobel Laureates and nine Pulitzer Prize winners, as well as thousands of business leaders, public servants, entrepreneurs, teachers, researchers, and the backbone of many companies and non-profit organizations.

 Any way you look at it, the College of LAS is an amazing place.
-Read a letter from Gene E. Robinson, Interim Dean and Swanlund Chair in Entomology.
+Read a letter from Venetria K. Patton, Harry E. Preble Dean of the College of Liberal Arts & Sciences Designate.